Return to Films by Latter-day Saint Filmmakers home page

 For some already released films we have created an entire dedicated page (or collection of pages).
 Such pages contain many more details than we include in the brief listings found here.
 For a directory to these film archives see: Index to Film Pages on this Website.

-Already Released Films about Latter-day Saint Characters (most were also made by Latter-day Saint Filmmakers):
+Already Released Films with Latter-day Saint THEMES and characters (most were also made by Latter-day Saint Filmmakers):

 - The Alibi: Main character (played by Steve Coogan) crosses paths with a high-minded assassin who calls himself "The Mormon."
 Enci plays a "Mormon wife" in this movie, which was filmed in Los Angeles.
 Starring Steve Coogan, Rebecca Romijn-Stamos, Selma Blair, James Brolin, Sam Elliott, John Leguizamo, James Marsden, Jerry O'Connell.
 Plot: Ray runs an alibi service for men and women who want to spend a little quality time away from their so-called loved ones.
 Business is booming and Ray's life couldn't be better if it weren't for Wendell Hatch (James Marsden), the pampered son of Rays biggest client, who sneaked away to Napa for the weekend before his wedding and accidentally strangled his date-mind you, not his fiancee.
 Suddenly Ray's an accessory to murder, featured on the most wanted lists of a savvy small-town cop, a heart broken chauffeur hungry for revenge, and a high-minded assassin who call himself THE MORMON.
 With the help of Lola (Rebecca Romijn Stamos), his sexy, fast-talking right-hand woman, Ray must mastermind one final con that will clear his name of murder and put the ghosts from his past to rest, once and for all.
 DVD release December 2006.